Australopyrum calcis subsp. optatum

 Slender, stoloniferous red-green to dark green perennial grass.
 Leaf-sheath 25-50 mm, reddish green.
 Auricles 0.1-0.5 mm.
 Ligule 0.6-1.25 mm, lacerate.
 Collar dark brown to purple.
 Leaf-blade 60-250 x 0.5-3.5 mm, flat, thin, upper surface finely hairy on nerves; underside with conspicuous white midrib and 2 lateral ribs.
 Culm 170-600 mm, slender, reddish, nodes swollen, dark-brown to black, internodes glabrous with uppermost shortly-hairy.
 Inflorescence a spicate raceme 30-130 mm; spikelets 4-13, overlapping; rachis internodes shortly hairy, margins toothed.
 Spikelets 10-14 mm.
 Glumes unequal, lower 2.5-4 mm, upper 3.7-5.5 mm, narrowly to broadly-triangular, 3-5-nerved, undersides prickle toothed, upper invested with short white hairs.
 Lemma 9-11 m; undersides with stiff 0.3 mm long teeth, awn 1.5-4 mm.
 Palea 5.3-7 mm, apex bidid.
 Callus 0.25-0.4 mm upperside with short stiff hairs.
 Anthers 2.4-2.8 mm.
 Ovary 0.8-1 mm, stigma-styles 1.8-2 mm.
 Seed 3.5-4 mm, linear.

-Australopyrum calcis Connor et Molloy subsp. optatum is a larger, stouter grass.
-The upper surfaces of the leaves of this subspecies are glabrous (finely hairy in subsp. optatum), while the culm internodes are glabrous (the uppermost is hairy in subsp. calcis).
-The rachis internodes of subsp. calcis are glabrous; in subsp. optatum they are is finely hairy.
+Australopyrum calcis Connor et Molloy subsp. calcis is a larger, stouter grass.
+The upper surfaces of the leaves of this subspecies are glabrous (finely hairy in Australopyrum calcis subsp. optatum), while the culm internodes are glabrous (the uppermost is hairy in Australopyrum calcis subsp. calcis).
+The rachis internodes of Australopyrum calcis subsp. calcis are glabrous; in subsp. optatum they are finely hairy.

 October to December